Homeostatic Adaptation of Optimal Population Codes under Metabolic Stress: Biophysical simulation

-We focus on three key cellular properties --- resting potential $v_{rest}$, leak channel conductance $g_{leak}$, and synaptic conductance $g_{syn}$ --- as the primary variables in our simulation, based on findings by Padamsey et al. \cite{padamsey2022neocortex}, who reported that neurons adapt their encoding approach through changes in these parameters.
 We employ a single-compartment simulation model that includes three ionic channels, one passive (leaky) channel, and a double-exponential conductance-based synapse (see \cref{tab:simulation params}).
-Additionally, the ionic channel modeling files are based on~\cite{padamsey2022neocortex}.
+Additionally, the ionic channel modeling files are based on~\citet{padamsey2022neocortex}.
 A single input spiking event is delivered to the synapse at the beginning of each simulation trial.
 In the simulation, we configure a three-dimensional parameter space defined by $v_{rest}$, $g_{leak}$, and $g_{syn}$.
 Specifically, $v_{rest}$ and $g_{leak}$ are varied over the ranges of $-75$ to $-65$ mV and $0.07$ to $0.12~\text{mS}/\text{cm}^2$, respectively.
-For each pair of $v_{rest}$ and $g_{leak}$, we further tune $g_{syn}$ to ensure that the resulting firing probability remains within a physiologically valid range based on the $g_{syn}$ values (corresponding to $\mu_F=0.2$ and $\mu_F=0.8$, respectively) obtained from the deterministic settings.
+For each pair of $v_{rest}$ and $g_{leak}$, we further tune $g_{syn}$ to ensure that the resulting mean spike count remains within a physiologically valid range based on the $g_{syn}$ values (corresponding to $\mu_F=0.2$ and $\mu_F=0.8$, respectively) obtained from the deterministic settings.
 It should be noted that we slightly abuse the notation $g_{syn}$ to refer specifically to the maximum synaptic conductance in the double-exponential synaptic model.
-At each sampled point in the parameter space, we run the simulation $10,000$ times for estimating the mean and variance of the firing probability.
+At each sampled point in the parameter space, we run the simulation $10,000$ times for estimating the mean and variance of the spike count.
 We should note that we simplify the change of $v_{rest}$ as the membrane reversal potential for passive current due to the large conductance of the leaky channel compared to others.
 To estimate the energy cost during active and silent signal periods, we integrate the temporal current traces associated with the synapse, the \ch{Na+} ion channel, and the leaky \ch{Na+} ion channel.
 The integral of the synaptic current trace is identified as the signal-related energy expenditure, denoted $\epsilon_{sig}$, while the sum of the integrals of the \ch{Na+} current from the ion channel and \ch{Na+} leak currents is defined as the background energy expenditure, $\epsilon_{bg}$.
 It is important to note that the majority of the synaptic current is concentrated within the first 100 ms, owing to the 10 ms decay constant used in modeling the synaptic conductance.
-Additionally, we also convert the integrated currents into ATP by assuming that one ATP molecule is required to pump out three \ch{Na+} ions, consistent with the \ch{Na^+/K^+}-ATPase pump \cite{thomas1972electrogenic}.
+Additionally, we also convert the integrated currents into ATP by assuming that one ATP molecule is required to pump out three \ch{Na+} ions, consistent with the \ch{Na^+/K^+}-ATPase pump \citep{thomas1972electrogenic}.
 Since our simulation only adopts a single leaky channel summarizing all the leaky currents, we use the following formula for estimating the \ch{Na+} leak currents:

 where $v_{soma}(t)$ and $E^{\ch{Na+}}_{rev}$ are the simulated soma temporal potential and $\ch{Na+}$ reversal potential, respectively.
 We further estimate the conductance of the leaky \ch{Na+} ion channel, denoted as $g_{leak}^{\ch{Na+}}$, by